joeyparis/usps-ruby-client/README.md

 ### Updating the auto-generated methods

 Because the USPS website does not allow scripts to make requests against their website, you must [download the API User Guide HTML files manually](https://www.usps.com/business/web-tools-apis/documentation-updates.htm).
-I recommend right-clicking the **HTM** and selecting *Save Link As...* to prevent any browser extensions from injecting their code and breaking the parsing.
+I recommend right-clicking the **HTM** link and selecting *Save Link As...* to prevent any browser extensions from injecting their code and breaking the parsing.

 Place just the `.htm` files in `lib/data/api` (and remove any that may no longer be active) and run `rake usps:api:update`.
 This task will recreate all the appropriate methods and some basic spec tests.